-Up to 20 people will work on the site during construction.
+Up to 20 people are working on the site during construction.
 Once operations commence, the concrete plant will support three local jobs on-site, and a further 15 drivers and contractors.

-Work upon the new Boral Concrete Bringelly plant will begin in the third ‘quarter’ of 2019 and involve the preparation of the currently greenfield site, as well as the erection of the plant itself and ancillary buildings and structures.
+Work upon the new Boral Concrete Bringelly plant has now begun.
+The program will involve the preparation of the greenfield site, as well as the erection of the plant itself and ancillary buildings and structures.

-Major earthworks will commence after this, the main component being the ‘cutting into’ the site’s slope to create the ‘floor level’ upon which the plant will sit.
+Major earthworks are well advanced, particularly the main component of cutting into the site’s slope to create the floor level upon which the plant will sit.

-The earth removed will be shaped into five metre high bunds that will line the front and side of the site for visual and noise management purposes.
+The earth removed has started to be shaped into five metre high bunds at the front and side of the site.
+These are in place for visual and noise management purposes.

-A dam will also be built during this phase of construction.
-It will assist with supplying the plant with its water needs for both production and environmental management.
+A dam will also soon be built.
+It will assist with supplying the plant its water needs for both production and environmental management.

-All of these activities are expected to take up to eight weeks, and represent the most likely part of the program to potentially generate external effects on surrounding properties.
+All up, these activities are expected to take up to eight weeks, and represent the most likely part of the program to potentially generate external effects on surrounding properties.

-As required by the new plant’s planning conditions of consent, particular diligence will be shown toward implementing the plant’s Construction Management and associated Environmental Management Plans to ensure this potential is kept to an absolute minimum.
+As required by the new plant’s planning conditions of consent, particular diligence is being shown toward implementing the plant’s Construction Management and associated Environmental Management Plans to ensure this potential is kept to an absolute minimum.

-The second phase of construction will involve the pouring of concrete across the site, including for ‘hard stand’ areas and the footings of the new plant.
-During each concrete ‘pouring day’ (expected to be every third day once pouring starts), up to 25 agitators will deliver concrete to the plant.
+The second phase of construction (toward the end of 2019) will involve the pouring of concrete across the site, including for hard stand areas and the footings of the new plant.
+During each concrete pouring day (expected to be every third day once pouring starts), up to 25 agitators will deliver concrete to the plant.